Nicolas Ziebarth: Research Interests

 With coauthors, he studied the relevance of sick pay coverage on presenteeism behavior ("working when sick") and the spread of infectious disease.
-In the last several years, his research in this area has been featured in prominent publications such as the New York Times, the Washington Post, the Wall Street Journal, the WHO and the Economist.
+In the last several years, his research in this area has been featured in prominent publications such as the New York Times, the Washington Post, the Wall Street Journal and the Economist.

 Awards

 Since 2022, Ziebarth has been ranked as a top economist by IDEAS RePc (named in the top 0.2% of young economists, top 10% in health economists, and #8 in the 2011 graduate cohort).
 He was also given the Early Career Scholarly Achievement Award by American Risk and Insurance Association, ranked #12 in the Handelsblatt Ranking of all German-speaking economists under the age of 40, and named as one of Capitol Magazine's Top 40 Under 40.
 He also received the Emerald Literati Award in 2019 for Outstanding Author Contribution, the Health Economics Science Award from the German Association of Health Economists in 2018, the 2017 Raymond Vernon Memorial Award for best paper in the Journal of Policy Analysis and Management, and the Small Area Variation Health Services Research Award from the ZI-Wissenschaftspreis Regionale Versorgungsforschung in 2015.